laurenthlee/Oh-Tour-Change-Log-Full-Version-/README.md

 ## Requirements

-- **Google account** with:
+- Google account with:
   - Access to **Google Sheets**
   - Access to **Google Apps Script**
 - **LINE Official Account** (OA) with:
   - Messaging API enabled
   - Channel access token
-  - A LINE group where the OA account is added
+  - A LINE group where the OA bot is added
 - A **task sheet** with at least these logical columns:
   - Date
   - Request By